What is the price of recruitment agency sercies? How much does it cost to work with a recruitment agency?

-The price of a service provided by a recruitment agency is an important element in the process of deciding whether a company should work with the agency or whether it should rather consider alternative methods to meet a given recruitment need(s).
+The price of recruitment agency services is an important element in the process of deciding whether a company should work with the agency or whether it should rather consider alternative methods to meet a given recruitment need(s).

 - the duration of the process,